-Global Year for Excellence in Pain Education
+Global Year About Back Pain

 IASP sponsors and promotes the Global Year Against Pain, a yearlong initiative designed to raise international awareness of pain.
 Each year, IASP focuses on a different aspect of pain.